Bylaws (June 15, 2020)

 - By any Society Member(s) having collected the signature of at least one fifth of the Society Members for that purpose.

-- Under exceptional circumstances, the Executive Committee can ask the Society Members to vote on a topic by email, provided the pros and cons are presented electronically to each Member at least 2 weeks before the voting deadline.
+- Under exceptional circumstances, the Executive Committee can ask the Society Members to vote on topics electronically, provided the information is presented to each Member at least 2 weeks before the voting deadline.

 - The Executive Committee consists of at least five members.
 These will be elected by the members at the General Assembly for a term of one year.
 Repeated terms of duty are possible.